ahrjarrett/oauth-boilerplate/README.md

 var app = express();

-var server = https.createServer(certOptions, app).listen(443);
+var server = https.createServer(certOptions, app).listen(8080);
 ```

-Finally, _make sure_ you're going to https://localhost/8080 (or your port), not http.
+Go to https://localhost/8080.
 You should see the green lock.

+#### Troubleshooting:

+- Turn on the **[Allow insecure certs on localhost](chrome://flags/#allow-insecure-localhost)** flag in Chrome.
+CRA "handles" the certs but doesn't expose them to you, so this flag makes it easier to ignore Chrome complaining throughout development.

+- If your backend cert says its valid but you're not seeing green, do some digging in the DevTools:

+  > DevTools –> Security –> View Certificate

+- If you need to jog the browsers memory — sometimes it gets confused reading 2 root certs at the same damn time — flush local site data and close reopen the tab:
+  > DevTools –> Application –> Clear Storage –> Clear Site Data